reflectoring/reflectoring.github.io/_posts/2020-09-07-spring-boot-health-check.md

    }
 }
 ```
-The health status is composed of status contributed by multiple components called 'Health Indicators' in the Actuator vocabulary.
-In our case, the health status is composed of health indicators of diskspace and database.
+The health status is composed of status contributed by multiple components called "health Indicators" in the Actuator vocabulary.

+In our case, the health status is composed of health indicators of disk space and database.

 The database health indicator is automatically added by Spring Boot if it detects a Datasource as we will see in the next section.

 ### Other Predefined Health Indicators
 Spring Boot Actuator comes with several predefined health indicators like